imperio-linode/.github/profile/README.md

 Aim of this is to create friendly ui that will deploy and create linode engine, engines and k8s clusters.

+All app is cloud enabled, works well with RKE, LKE, Minikube.

 💡 Kubernetes Scripts - Repository responsible for keeping track of kubernetes yamls, installation shell scripts and other important config like TLS.
 Basically entry point for running the app \
 🚌 Gateway            - This is service responsible for receiving requests and forwarding it to other proper services. \
 🏭 Instances          - Code responsible for keeping track of data and handling requests about creation, deletion and edition of instances that are deployed \